Essomia/geojuji/docs/4-php-environment.md

     </VirtualHost>
     ```

-    `[DocumentRoot]` is where you will have all your local websites on your machine.
+    Replace `[DocumentRoot]` with the folder where your local websites are stored.

-1. Restart Apache and test config to be sure everything works:
+3. Restart Apache and test the configuration:

     ```bash
     sudo apachectl restart
-    sudo apachectl configtest # This command should return a 'Syntax OK'
+    sudo apachectl configtest  # This should return 'Syntax OK'
     ```

-1. Now, `http://localhost/` should display your folders and files under your `[DocumentRoot]` folder.
+4. Verify that `http://localhost/` displays the directories and files under your `[DocumentRoot]`.

-## 3. Setup Virtual Host: Custom domain
+## 3. Setup Virtual Host: Custom Domain

-Since we have now a default localhost, let's set a custom hosts for projects.
+To simplify project URLs further, you can configure custom hosts.

+### Steps:

-1. Edit `/etc/apache2/httpd.conf`:
+1. **Enable the virtual host alias module** in `/etc/apache2/httpd.conf`:

-    - Uncommented `LoadModule vhost_alias_module libexec/apache2/mod_vhost_alias.so`.

-1. Edit `/etc/apache2/extra/httpd-vhosts.conf` and add your custom host configuration or adjust the one bellow:
+    - Uncomment the line:
+        ```apache
+        LoadModule vhost_alias_module libexec/apache2/mod_vhost_alias.so
+        ```

+2. **Edit the virtual host configuration file** `/etc/apache2/extra/httpd-vhosts.conf` to define custom hosts:

     ```apache
     # How it works: